Data Publishing in Mechanics and Dynamics: Challenges, Guidelines, and Examples from Engineering Design: Examples: Published Code and Data

 \subsection{Database of Crashworthiness Analysis of Crash Boxes}

 Every year, approximately 2.54 million people in Germany alone are involved in automotive crashes, which makes vehicle crashworthiness a crucial part of the development of automobiles~\cite{destatis}.
 To help reduce the seriousness of the impact and prevent serious injuries and fatalities, both active and passive crash management systems are installed in automobiles.
 Passive safety systems are usually structural components which are built to absorb impact energies and reduce potential harm to the occupants.
 Since these systems are static, they must be meticulously designed and optimized to perform in various scenarios.
 One such passive safety system is a crash box behind the front bumper, as shown in Figure~\ref{fig:crashbox_position}.
+The above model is derived from the Honda Accord Model provided in the NHTSA database \cite{nhtsa_crash_model}.
 Crash boxes are thin-walled hollow structures that are installed between the subframe and the front bumper.
 These absorb the kinetic energy from the impact by undergoing axial deformation and local buckling, thereby reducing the forces experienced by the occupants.
 The optimal design of the crash box is crucial since frontal impacts are the most common impact type in road traffic.

 In this context, a publicly accessible database has been established that contains valuable information on various crash box configurations and their performance.
 This database is not merely a result of an associated research project; it has been developed to provide other researchers with valuable insights and tools.
-The database is publicly available in a \href{https://github.com/MrAdityaBorse/FEM_Data_Impact_Simulation/}{GitHub repository}~\cite{Borse24EtAl_Repo}, see also the corresponding results published in the article \cite{Borse_PAMM23}.
+The database is publicly available in a \href{https://github.com/MrAdityaBorse/FEM_Data_Impact_Simulation/}{GitHub repository}~\cite{Borse24EtAl_Repo}, see also the corresponding results published in the article~\cite{Borse_PAMM23}.
 The detailed information on the database is presented subsequently.
 The provided data enables scientists and engineers to:

 \begin{itemize} \item \textbf{Compare different methods:} Researchers can utilize the data to compare their optimization methods against the results from the analysis from \cite{Borse_PAMM23}, fostering constructive dialogue about different approaches to improve crash safety.
 Researchers can utilize the data to investigate classical optimization methods such as evolutionary algorithms, response surface methods (RSM) or modern random search algorithms, which is one example of utilizing the data for a comparative study.